 Writing & Consultancy

 The Kitchen Cabinet: BBC Radio 4’s successful culinary panel show.
 Jay Rayner chairs an expert panel who answers questions from audiences around the UK.
-I had the original idea for this programme and am its food consultant.
+I had the original idea for this programme and was its food consultant for its first decade on air.

 The Gift of Waste: A short book about Londoners’ varied approaches to cooking and reducing food waste, including recipes, useful tips and stories stretching from their London kitchens to Pakistan, Ukraine, Tanzania and beyond.
 My conclusion: a one-size-fits-all approach to reducing food waste will not chime with most people’s experiences, practices or values.